Onasemnogene abeparvovec: Mechanism of action

 SMA is a neuromuscular disorder caused by a mutation in the SMN1 gene, which leads to a decrease in SMN protein, a protein necessary for survival of motor neurons.
-Onasemnogene abeparvovec is a biologic drug consisting of AAV9 virus capsids that contains a SMN1 transgene along with synthetic promoters.
-Upon administration, the AAV9 viral vector delivers the SMN1 transgene to the affected motor neurons, where it leads to an increase in SMN protein.
+Onasemnogene abeparvovec is a biologic medication consisting of AAV9 virus capsids that contains a SMN1 transgene along with synthetic promoters.

 History

 Onasemnogene abeparvovec, developed by the US biotechnology startup AveXis, which was acquired by Novartis in 2018, is based on research conducted at the Institut de Myologie in France.

-The U.S. Food and Drug Administration (FDA) granted onasemnogene abeparvovec-xioi various designations including fast track, breakthrough therapy, priority review, and orphan drug designations.
+The US Food and Drug Administration (FDA) granted onasemnogene abeparvovec fast track, breakthrough therapy, priority review, and orphan drug designations.
 Additionally, the FDA awarded the manufacturer a rare pediatric disease priority review voucher and approved onasemnogene abeparvovec for AveXis Inc.

-In June 2015, the European Commission granted orphan designation to the drug.
+In June 2015, the European Commission granted orphan designation to onasemnogene abeparvovec.
 However, in July 2019, the drug was removed from the Committee for Medicinal Products for Human Use (CHMP) accelerated assessment program.

 In May 2019, onasemnogene abeparvovec received US FDA approval as a treatment for children under two years old.
 Since 2019, the treatment has been reimbursed in Qatar and Israel.
 In March 2020, it gained regulatory approval in Japan with the same labeling as in the US.
 Additionally, the European Medicines Agency (EMA) recommended conditional marketing authorization in March 2020, specifically for individuals with SMA type 1 or any SMA type with no more than three copies of the SMN2 gene.
 This conditional approval was granted for Europe in May 2020.

 In August 2020, onasemnogene abeparvovec received regulatory approval in Brazil from the Brazilian Health Regulatory Agency (ANVISA).
 Subsequently, it was approved for medical use in Canada in December 2020, in Australia in February 2021, and in Russia in December 2021.

 According to the Health Sciences Authority register of Singapore, onasemnogene abeparvovec was approved in April 2023.

+The US Food and Drug Administration expanded the availability of onasemnogene abeparvovec, sold under the brand name Itvisma, for the treatment of spinal muscular atrophy in people aged two years of age and older who have a confirmed mutation in the survival motor neuron 1 gene.

+Onasemnogene abeparvovec (Itvisma) demonstrated substantial evidence of effectiveness for the treatment of spinal muscular atrophy in children aged two years of age and older with a confirmed mutation in the SMN1 gene based on primary evidence of effectiveness from the adequate and well controlled phase III study, and the confirmatory evidence of effectiveness from data characterizing the mechanism of the product's action, as well as efficacy findings from onasemnogene abeparvovec (Zolgensma) which contains the same active ingredient in an intravenous formulation.
+The applicant provided adequate justification to support expanding the indication beyond the pivotal study population to include adults with spinal muscular atrophy, however, warnings and precautions are warranted due to the potentially increased risks of adverse events of special interest (e.g., hepatotoxicity and cardiotoxicity) in adult patients with preexisting chronic medical conditions.